magicleap/developer-portal-docs/docs/guides/unreal/unreal-getting-started.md

    The `--single-branch` argument is optional.
 It reduces the size of the download.

-### Download the ML2 Unreal SDK
+### Download the Magic Leap 2 Unreal SDK

-To download the ML2 Unreal SDK from the Magic Leap Hub:
+To download the Magic Leap 2 Unreal SDK from the Magic Leap Hub:

 1. Launch the Magic Leap Hub.
 Click **Open** on the Package Manager tile.
 2. In the Bundles tab, select the **Unreal** tile.